 She became a UWP board member because clean water is essential to human health and our environment.
 In the developing world, where she spent most of her professional career, nearly one billion people live with no access to clean drinking water and the consequences are devastating.
 Closer to home, much of the health of our region is dependent on the health of the Uncompahgre River watershed.

-Judi loves to travel and explore our natural world, as well as bike, camp, hike, cross-country ski, swim, practice yoga, and read.
-She also loves to canoe and is recently learning to fly fish.
+Judi loves to travel and explore our natural world, as well as bike, camp, hike, cross-country ski, canoe, swim, practice yoga, and read.
 She is grateful for her wonderful husband, Dave Jones, two grown sons, and inspiring friends.